neppiness/neppiness/README.md

 - Front-end project based on HTML, CSS, and JavaScript
 - Created portfolio page and publish it through github

-### Maintenance of architectural eng. program (2019 ~ 2021)
-- Program to calculate the ult. capacity of a composite girder
-- Maintenance of calculation functions of program based on Python
-- Design additional function to calculate a special structural member

 <br>

 ## Stacks I've studied